Accommodation and Compliance Series:

 - Install automatic door openers

-- Move workstation close to other work areas, office equipment, and break rooms
+- Move workstation close to other work areas, office equipment, break rooms, and accessible restrooms

 - Migraine Headaches: